<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 #3 Pool Covers

 Pool covers aren't exactly a hidden cost, but they can be if all you've considered is the pool's upfront price.
 If you decide to splurge on a pool cover, we want to make it clear that it won't be a one-time purchase.
-The reality is that pool covers need to be replaced over time, which can cost hundreds of dollars or more each time.
+The reality is that pool covers need to be replaced over time, which can cost hundreds to thousands of dollars or more each time.
 They can also tear or require replacement parts, like automatic pool cover track pieces, and service costs will likely be added to that.

 Does your pool cover require a cover pump during the offseason?
 Expect to pay a few hundred dollars to replace it if it breaks down.
 Installing your pool cover in the fall and taking it off in the spring can also be tough to do alone, and you might need to hire a pool service company to help you out.